manage/unity-sdk-sample-app/README.md

-##Manage Unity/Android SDK
+##Manage Unity SDK

-This is the Manage Publisher Mobile Ads SDK for Unity/Android
+This is the Manage Publisher Mobile Ads SDK for Unity Android/iOS

 Modified: 2014/10
 SDK Version: 3.1